pingswept/dev-log/2015-06-brother-ql-720nw-with-linux.markdown

 This allowed me to install `ql720nwcupswrapper 1.0.2-0`

-Found CUPS 2.0.2 running at http://localhost:631/
+Found CUPS 2.0.2 running at http://localhost:631/printers/

+Printer is found on the network.

+`QL-720NW	QL-720NW		Brother QL-720NW CUPS v1.4	Idle`